Executive Summary

 Political Return

-That structure is easy for voters to understand.
+Most importantly, this structure is easy for voters to understand.
 Trump can say that America rewarded a country that first assumed responsibility for itself.
-Somaliland wants partnership, not rescue, and recognition would turn self reliance into strategic value.
+Somaliland wants partnership, not USAID, and recognition would turn its self reliance into strategic value with tremendous ROI.

 On Freedom House's latest measure of political rights and civil liberties, Somaliland ranks second only to Israel across the Horn of Africa and the Middle East, the product of three decades spent building a democratic state without recognition.